ahanaraghuvanshi/node-telehash/README.md

 To send a response:

-    request.reply( message );
+    request.reply('It sure does!');

 See [listen.js](https://github.com/mnaamani/node-telehash/blob/master/examples/listen.js) for a detailed example.

 ### telehash.connect(end_name, [discard_response] )
-connect() will return a connector object.
+`connect()` will return a connector object.
 In the background the connector will use the DHT to find anyone listening for the end_name.

     var connector = telehash.connect( 'echo', false );